truzzt/ids-basecamp-clearinghouse/README.md

 #### Environment Variables
 The Clearing House Processors can override some standard configuration settings of the Trusted Connector using environment variables.
 If these variables are not set, the Clearing House Processors will use the standard values provided by the Trusted Connector:
-- `TC_DAPS_URL`: The token url of the DAPS used by the Clearing House.
-The Trusted Connector uses `https://daps.aisec.fraunhofer.de/v2/token` as the default DAPS token url.
+- `TC_DAPS_URL`: The url of the DAPS used by the Clearing House.
+The Trusted Connector uses `https://daps.aisec.fraunhofer.de/v2` as the default DAPS url.
 - `TC_KEYSTORE_PW`: The password of the key store mounted in the Trusted Connector.
 Defaults to `password`.
 - `TC_TRUSTSTORE_PW`: The password of the trust store mounted in the Trusted Connector.
 Defaults to `password`.